-Preschoolers love nursery rhymes and can learn so much from them.
-This printable based on Peter Peter Pumpkin Eater is perfect for your fall lessons.
+Young kids love nursery rhymes and can learn so much from them.
+This Peter Peter Pumpkin Eater printable is perfect for your fall lessons.

 Because of the nature of nursery rhymes being very short, you’ll likely only find them in a book of rhymes such as Peter Peter Pumpkin Eater and Friends.